MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P02-Creating-Custom-Table-View-Cells/content.md

 So what did we change in the code above?

 1. In this line the only difference between our previous implementation is that we appended `as!
 ListNotesTableViewCell` to the end.
-This casts the return type of this method to *ListNotesTableViewCell*.
-This is necessary because we want the table view to display our custom *listNotesTableViewCell* which has type *ListNotesTableViewCell*.
+Normally, `dequeueReusableCellWithIdentifier(_:,withIndexPath)` returns a `UITableViewCell`.
+However, now that we've set up the custom class for the cell in Interface Builder, we are now *certain* that `dequeueReusableCellWithIdentifier()` is going
 2. Because `cell` now has type *ListNotesTableViewCell*, we can access the `noteTitle` and `noteModificationTime` instance properties.

 #Running the App!